-Christian is a Swedish photographer based in Stockholm.
+Christian is a Swedish photographer and videographer, based in Stockholm.
 He has a background as a photojournalist working for newspapers, magazines and NGO's, documenting a variety of armed conflicts, environmental and social issues.
 He also shoots commercial and editorial photography, capturing life’s moments with a twist.

 2016 - PDN World in Focus, 2016 - PDN Photo Annual 2016, 2016 - Environmental Photographer Of The Year 2016, 2016 - Sony World Photography Awards, 2016 - IPA, International Photography Awards, 2013 - Winner of Sony World Photography Awards, 2012 - PDN Photo Annual 2012